codepath/android_guides/Getting-Started-with-Gradle.md

 ### How to setup the Gradle wrapper

 The current recommendation is to setup the Gradle wrapper (http://www.gradle.org/docs/current/userguide/gradle_wrapper.html).
-The reason is that other people trying to use your project do not need to install Gradle themselves.
+The reason is that other people trying to use your project do not need to install Gradle themselves once you've generated the files needed to bootstrap the process.

 To generate this initial set of files (Android Studio will automatically do so when you select the wrapper option), you need to add these lines to your build.gradle file:

 ```
 task wrapper(type: Wrapper) {